 We receive a significant number of enquiries via our helpline and online Enquiry Form regarding Dart Charge enforcement.
 Hopefully the information on this page will be of assistance to you.

 The Dartford Crossing became a toll road in 2014.
 Motorists using the crossing either have to pay the charge in advance or alternatively; make payment by midnight the following day.
-The payment system is called the Dart Charge and is administered by Highways England.
+The payment system is called the Dart Charge and is administered by Emovis on behalf of Highways England.
 It is similar to the Transport for London (TfL) Congestion Charge scheme.
 It even shares the same red C logo.

 How does the Dart Charge work?

 It works by using number plate reading cameras, lasers and tag readers to identify the vehicle using the Dartford Crossing.
 If you have set up a Dart Charge account, crossing fees will automatically be deducted.

 How much is the Dart Charge?

 The Dartford Crossing is free to use between the hours of 10pm and 6am.
 At all other times, the Dart Charge is payable.
 The amount varies according to the vehicle class which is detailed here.

 Vehicle class A: Free